 by Anne Bridges

 It’s no secret yoga has massive mind-body-soul benefits and the foundation of these benefits are its asanas.
 In yoga, the different postures, poses, and positions are referred to by this Sanskrit term meaning your “seat” or “manner of sitting.”
 Going even deeper into its meaning, the postures vary in ways they enhance your body’s functions.
 So what do the different yoga postures do for your body, exactly?
-We reached out to the teachers at in London to find out!
+We reached out to the teachers at Samsara Mind and Body in London to find out!

 The Various Asanas

 Looking at every single posture across every type of yoga would be an incredibly long list, so let’s break it down.

 Standing poses: Yoga starts with Mountain Pose.
 It gives proper alignment to your feet and body and therefore dictates your posture.
 Getting standing poses correct leads to an improvement in your posture and is the basis for any yoga routine.